github/docs/content/developers/overview/secret-scanning.md

 You can retrieve the {% data variables.product.prodname_dotcom %} secret scanning public key from https://api.github.com/meta/public_keys/secret_scanning and validate the message using the `ECDSA-NIST-P256V1-SHA256` algorithm.

+> Important: While the public key endpoint above does not require authentication, if no authentication is present, requests may be heavily rate limited.
+Please use a PAT as suggested below, or implement caching or [conditional requests](/rest/guides/getting-started-with-the-rest-api#conditional-requests) using ETags.

 Assuming you receive the following message, the code snippets below demonstrate how you could perform signature validation.
 The code also assumes you've set an environment variable called `GITHUB_PRODUCTION_TOKEN` with a generated PAT (https://github.com/settings/tokens).
 The token does not need any permissions set.